-Alas, what a let-down the movie turned out to be.
-No thanks to the uneven, faltering dialogue, and how the entire show revolved around one gag.
-That of pets talking and behaving like humans once owners are out for work.
-There was also no “secrecy” to this revelation, with the trailer giving away everything since last year.
-Bored before a quarter of the movie was over, I started wondering whether this was just one of those movies meant for younger audiences.
+There was no secrecy or development to this revelation, in other words, with the trailer practically giving away all the good parts since last year.
+Bored before a quarter of the movie was over, I started wondering whether this was just one of those movies meant for very young audiences.
 A convenient outing for parents bereft of ideas on how to entertain their kids.
-Alas again.
-This wasn’t the case.
-The row of kids in front of me in the cinema laughed as little as me.
-They were also quite eager to leave, the moment the credits came on.
-I regret to say, I shared the same urge.

 Alas again, this wasn’t the case too.
 The row of kids in front of me in the cinema laughed as little as I did.
 They were also quite eager to leave the moment the credits came on.
 I regret to say, I more than shared the same great urge.

 Check out my other snappy movie reviews!